-- 3. ASHA Membership and/or Certification Applications and the Exit Interview.
 The Chair of the Department of Speech and Hearing Science must sign all ASHA membership and/or certification applications.
-The Chair will sign each student's application during the student's exit interview, which is normally scheduled during the final week of the term.
-Prior to the exit interview, each student must complete all clinical requirements and meet with their clinical advisor (who will approve and provide a signed record of the student's clinical hours). - Prior to the exit interview, every student must complete an anonymous on-line exit survey concerning their graduate educational experience.
-The feedback received from these questionnaires is used to plan and implement program improvement. - 4.
-Praxis Examination.
+Upon successful completion of all program requirements, a degree verification letter, signed by the Chair, will be issued to students on the grade posting deadline.
+Students applying for licensure in states requiring more nuanced information than is provided in the degree verification letter, may contact Sarah Wendel at wendel.13@osu.edu.
+Please note degree verifications cannot be issued before the grade posting deadline.

+4. Praxis Examination.
 A passing score on the Praxis examination is required for state licensure, ASHA Certification, and for graduation from the program.
-Students should visit the ETS website (www.ets.org/praxis) to determine the correct licensing code for any state in which you will be seeking licensure, and the code for ASHA if you plan to pursue certification.
-In addition, every student is required to submit a copy of their score on the Praxis exam to OSU (select OSU-1592).
+Every student is required to submit a copy of their score on the Praxis exam to the Department of Speech and Hearing Science.
+Students should visit the ETS website (www.ets.org/praxis) to determine the correct codes for OSU, the licensing code for any state in which you will be seeking licensure, and the code for ASHA if you plan to pursue certification.
 Completion of the exam by June 1 of the second year is necessary to ensure that results will be available prior to graduation.
 The score will eventually appear on the student's Advising Report.
-If the score has not yet appeared on the Advising Report by the time of the Exit Interview, the student must bring proof that they have obtained a passing score and that they have requested that it be sent to OSU.
+If the score has not yet appeared on the Advising Report by the time of the Exit Interview, the student must bring proof that they have obtained a passing score and that they have requested that it be sent to the Department.
 Please note that the Department Chair may withhold approval of the ASHA certification application without proof of a passing score prior to their exit interview.